 California Quail Dreamin'

 The California Quail is the latest bird to be cutified as a Birdorable.
-This beautiful bird, the state bird of California, lives on the west coast of North America and can be found from British Columbia southward to Baja California.
-The forward-drooping plume looks like a single feather, but it is actually made of six feathers.
-Check out our Birdorable version of this totally cute bird.
+This beautiful bird, the state bird of California, resides along the west coast of North America, from British Columbia to Baja California.
+The quail's distinctive forward-drooping plume appears to be a single feather, but it is actually composed of six feathers.
+These birds are known for their sociable behavior, often seen in small flocks, and their distinctive, charming calls.

 Comments